Centurion Air Cargo Flight 164: Aircraft

-The aircraft, a Boeing 747-209BSF, registered as N714CK, was a 27 years and 3 months old aircraft.
-It had a total airframe hours of 90,613 hours equipped with 4 Pratt & Whitney JT9D-7AQ engines with a MSN number of 519.
+The aircraft, a Boeing 747-209BSF, registered as N714CK, was twenty-seven years old.
+It had a total airframe hours of 90,613 hours and was equipped with four Pratt & Whitney JT9D-7AQ engines with a MSN number of 519.
 It was delivered to China Airlines in 1981 as B-1886.
-In 1999, the plane was given a new registration as B-18753 when it transferred to China Airlines's freight division, China Airlines Cargo until they were grounded by ROC in May 2002 following the crash of China Airlines Flight 611 and finally, it was acquired by Kalitta Air in November of the same year.
+In 1999, the plane was given a new registration as B-18753 when it was transferred to China Airlines's freight division, China Airlines Cargo, until they were grounded by the Republic of China in May 2002 following the crash of China Airlines Flight 611.
+Finally, it was acquired by Kalitta Air in November of the same year.

 Investigation

 The Colombian Grupo de Investigacion de Accidentes opened an investigation into the crash.
 The U.S National Transportation Safety Board sent five investigators to assist the Colombian investigation team.
-The Federal Aviation Administration, aircraft-maker Boeing Co. and engine-maker Pratt & Whitney also assisting the investigation.
+The Federal Aviation Administration, aircraft-maker Boeing Co. and engine-maker Pratt & Whitney also assisted the investigation.

-The 51-year-old Captain Bryant Beebe (8,874 hours total, 2,874 hours on type) was pilot flying; the 49-year-old First officer Ivan Dankha (11,373 hours total, 2,853 hours on type) was pilot monitoring.
-The 59-year-old Flight engineer Joseph Kendall had a total flying experience of 10,665 hours and 2,665 hours on type.
+The 51-year-old Captain Bryant Beebe (8,874 hours total, 2,874 hours on type) was the pilot flying; the 49-year-old First officer Ivan Dankha (11,373 hours total, 2,853 hours on type) was the pilot monitoring.
+The 59-year-old Flight engineer Joseph Kendall had a total flying experience of 10,665 hours, with 2,665 hours on type.

 Both the flight data recorder and the cockpit voice recorder were recovered and taken for an analysis.
 The aircraft was configured for takeoff with flaps at 10 degrees (the flaps remaining in that position until impact) with the engines at EPR between 1.69 and 1.72, when it accelerated through Vr (152 knots) and rotation was initiated.
-While the aircraft rotated the pitch went through 13 degrees nose up and the airspeed had already exceeded V2 (162 KIAS) when engine #4 lost power, the engine rolling down from about 1.7 EPR to 1.0 EPR within 2–3 seconds, the engine surged 4 times during that time.
-Engineers determined that the high-pressure turbine of engine #4, that had been installed during the last work shop visit in January 2008, was inefficient due to too large a blade tip clearance, the reduced chord and wear of leading edges of fan blades resulting in a loss of engine power estimated at 5.8% and impaired stability and operability of the engine.
+When the aircraft rotated, engine 4 lost power as the pitch went through 13 degrees nose up and the airspeed already exceeded V2 (162 KIAS), with the engine rolling down from about 1.7 EPR to 1.0 EPR within two to three seconds.
+That engine surged four times during that time.
+Engineers determined that the high-pressure turbine of engine 4, which had been installed during the last work shop visit in January 2008, was inefficient due to too large a blade tip clearance, the reduced chord, and wear of leading edges of fan blades, which resulted in an estimate loss of engine power of 5.8% and impaired stability and operability of that engine.